Azure/azure-linux-extensions/AzureEnhancedMonitor/README.md

 ```
 vim /var/lib/AzureEnhancedMonitor/PerfCounters
 ```
-or use any other text editor to open it
+Or use any other text editor to open it.